ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

 - [05 Jul 2024] Our work on ransomware detection in industrial environments is accepted by CCS 2024.
+See you in Salt Lake City.

 - [24 May 2024] Our paper titled "GPTZoo: A Large-scale Dataset of GPTs for the Research Community" is available on [arXiv](https://arxiv.org/abs/2405.15630).